Values

 Bowling Green, KY 42102-6499

 You have the right to receive confidential communications of protected health information by alternative means or locations.
 You can also request that we communicate your health information electronically if the request is reasonable.
-LifeSkills must accommodate what is determined by industry standard as a reasonable request.
+LifeSkills must accommodate what is determined by industry standards as a reasonable request.

 (45 CFR 164.522(b))

 You have the right to receive an accounting of disclosures of your health information.
 You have the right to request a list of disclosures of your health information that we have made in compliance with federal and state law.
 LifeSkills has 60 days with which to comply with your request from receipt of request unless you agree to a 30-day extension.
-LifeSkills, Inc. may not charge for the accounting of disclosures unless you request it more than once per
+LifeSkills, Inc. may not charge for the accounting of disclosures unless you request it more than once per year.

 To request an accounting of disclosures you must submit the request in writing to: